LAND USE CASES

 Strohecker’s Update: The property owner and their representatives have indicated their intention to apply to change the zoning on the site – to remove the grocery-only restrictions from the 1984 Ordinance, and allow the underlying neighborhood commercial zoning (currently CN2) to prevail.
 The request is to: “Remove the grocery-only condition and redevelop the site with an economically viable use that is compatible with the neighborhood (CM1 zone).”
 Unless new limiting land use conditions are imposed, this zoning would allow development to be either all commercial, or multi-dwelling residential only, or mixed-use (commercial/retail with multi-family residential).

-The BDS notice states: “A Pre-Application Conference to discuss an amendment to conditions of approval from a Comprehensive Plan and Zoning Map Amendment approved in 1984.
+The 2017 BDS notice stated: “A Pre-Application Conference to discuss an amendment to conditions of approval from a Comprehensive Plan and Zoning Map Amendment approved in 1984.
 This land use review approved a change from residential to commercial zoning to allow an expansion of the Strohecker’s grocery store.
 One of the conditions of approval restricted the site to a grocery store use only.
 Amending conditions of approval must be through the same land use review type which in this case is a Type III Comprehensive Plan and Zone Map review.
 The site would remain commercial but allow a broader range of uses than a grocery store.
 There are no specific development plans at this time.”

 The conference is an opportunity for an exchange of information between the applicant and the various City Bureaus, prior to the applicant’s submitting their formal application for the zoning change.